EvilInsultGenerator/android-app/README.md

 Developers use [Android Studio](https://developer.android.com/studio/) to edit the source.

+### Contributing

+The `development` or a feature branch is used while developing the code, and pushed into the master branch `master` afterwards for releases.
+PRs to the `master` need at least one approving review before getting merged.

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

+Check out the [contribution guidelines](https://github.com/EvilInsultGenerator/android-app/tree/master/.github/CONTRIBUTING.md) for details please.

 ### Contact

 We love to get in touch with you.
 Feel welcome to email your questions and feedback to [marvin@evilinsult.com](mailto:marvin@evilinsult.com).